 - pointing your participants to the hosted instance of

 There are a few items to be aware of when doing this; we discuss below.

 PolySwarm is built on top of Ethereum, a programmable world computer fueled by a native cryptocurrency called Ether (ETH).
 When an Ethereum user executes a transfer of ETH or conducts a call into an Ethereum "smart contract" (e.g. PolySwarm's Relay contracts), the user must pay the Ethereum network to carry out this transaction in the form of "Gas".
 Gas is deducted from the user's ETH balance.

 PolySwarm operates on Nectar (NCT) - an application-layer cryptocurrency token built on top of Ethereum.
 NCT is essential for participating in the PolySwarm marketplace.

-Your engine, acting as your representative on the PolySwarm marketplace, must have access to both ETH and NCT.
+Your participant, acting as your representative on the PolySwarm marketplace, must have access to both ETH and NCT.